TKLeuPT/SpeedLimiter/README.md

 If you rather use a max speed for all the categories just set **Config.useCategories** to false and set **Config.maxSpeed** to whatever limit you want to set.

-Do not modify the max speed on **Categories 15 and 16** you won't be able to fly the helis and the planes.
+Do not modify the max speed on **Categories 15 and 16** otherwise you won't be able to fly the helis and the planes.

 ## How does it work?
 The script check when you are in a vehicle, if the vehicle is faster than the limit you set it will set that vehicle max speed to the limit you set on the config